hylandtechoutreach/internship/BOOKREADME.md

 Initial [requirements](HackathonAppRequirements.md) have been set.
 Interns will track their work via [Trello](https://trello.com).
 The work will likely shift and evolve throughout the internship.

+The [architecture](ArchitectureNotes.md) for the application is yet to be defined.
+Interns will work with Hyland stakeholders to determine the best structure for the app.

 ## Scheduling
 For the first two weeks of the internship, there will be a few important meetings: